 For details, see

 semPower allows for performing compromise, a priori, and post hoc power analyses for structural equation models.
-The R-package is available from CRAN, its source from github.
-Alternatively, you can use semPower online at https://sempower.shinyapps.io/sempower/
+The R-package is available from CRAN, the latest version from github.
+A subset of the analyses are provided as a Shiny app online at https://sempower.shinyapps.io/sempower/

-For more details see the manual, for details on using compromise power analyses in model testing, see:
+For details on using compromise power analyses in model testing, see:

 RRreg implements univariate and multivariate analyses of various randomized response (RR) designs.
 RRreg is a package for the R statistics environment and can be downloaded from CRAN.
 The source code is available at github.
 For further details, see the manual and